Communication Templates for Online Courses

 If you haven't already, please take about 15 minutes to complete the Student Evaluation of Teaching (SET) and internal Course Summative Evaluation surveys.

-The course will remain available until [date]; be sure to download or print any work you'd like to save before then.
+The course will remain available until [date 3 weeks after the end of fall/spring classes or 2 weeks after the end of summer/winter classes]; be sure to download or print any work you'd like to save before then.

 I wish you the best of luck moving forward, and please reach out if I can be of any assistance.